-I am module leader for the Level 1 Constitutional and Administrative Law module, and also teach on Foundations of Law.
-I teach a Jurisprudence option as well as the French Law courses for the LLB Law with French Law.
+I am module leader for the Level 1 Constitutional and Administrative Law module, as well as European Constitutional Law and French Private Law.
+I also teach on Foundations of Law and Postgraduate Research Methods.

 Economic and Social Law of the European Union (Palgrave MacMillan, 2007),

 The authors describe and analyse with great clarity both the economic and social law of the European Union.
 This title provides students with a clear, accessible and highly engaging analysis of substantive law of the EU in the most comprehensive text of its kind, as well as containing chapter summaries, questions, suggestions for further reading and annotated web addresses.